apache/incubator-brooklyn/docs/guide/start/managing-cli.md

 alias tom="br app Tomcat"
 {% endhighlight %}

-However, for simplicity the examples below show the full command in all cases.
+To illustrate this we will assume the above alias for the rest of this section, but to avoid confusion the examples in other sections will show the full command in all cases.

 We can explore the management hierarchy of all applications, which will show us the entities they are composed of.
 {% highlight bash %}